Your Complete Guide to Cheek Piercings (Pros, Cons)

 Although this style of jewelry also is versatile, looks beautiful and flashy, the ball backing could rub against your teeth unlike the labret stud, causing dental issues down the line.
 Therefore, it may not be the best choice for long term wear.

-Cheek Piercing Pain
+Is the Cheek Piercing Painful?

 Not painful pain meter